Connox01203/Marking-Assistant-V2/README.md

 ## History

 This is version 2 of this project.
 This version is a significant improvement on the last, improving report compiling times by several factors.
 In its current form, this is the first version of the V2 release.

-Future updates to come.
+## Future updates

+-Code needs to be commented
+-Taskpane esthetics need to be improved
+-More stability testing needed
+-Code needs to be overall cleaned up
+-Some optimizations might be found

 ## Acknowledgents